All you need to know

 - You must have one of the following eligible statuses: assistant professor, associate professor, full professor, research professor, or visiting professor.
 Adjunct professors are not eligible;

-- You must not have been the PhD thesis director or co-director of the candidate;
+- You must not have been the applicant’s PhD thesis director or co-director;

 - You may not submit more than one application for this competition.